How to Roast the Perfect Turkey

 - Heat the oven to 375° (not 325° yet) F.

 - Carefully lift up the skin starting at the neck.
+Try not to puncture any holes in it.

 - Rub 1/2 cup (1 stick) of the softened butter all over the meat under the skin.
 This is also a good time to fill the cavity with any flavoring foods.
 I just like to cut a whole bulb of garlic (love garlic!) in half and stuff it in the cavity.
 Other good options include a halved onion, quartered lemons, sliced oranges, or fresh herbs.
 Because of sanitation issues, I recommend you do NOT cook the turkey with any stuffing in it.
 You’ll also want to avoid over stuffing it with too many add-ins; make sure there is enough room for the heat to get in around those added in flavoring foods.